brefphp/bref/README.md

 ## CLI applications

-PHPLambda provides an abstraction to easily run CLI commands in lambdas.
+Bref provides an abstraction to easily run CLI commands in lambdas.
 You can define a CLI application using [Symfony Console](https://symfony.com/doc/master/components/console.html) or [Silly](https://github.com/mnapoli/silly) (which extends and simplifies Symfony Console).
-Once the lambda is deployed you can then "invoke" the CLI commands in the lambda using `phplambda cli -- <command>`.
+Once the lambda is deployed you can then "invoke" the CLI commands in the lambda using `bref cli -- <command>`.

 ```php
 <?php